 This is often a daunting process, however.
 Don't worry.

 You simply need to split the process into phases and proceed step-by-step.
 Here's how to develop a new product.

-5 steps to create your tech product and wowing the market
+5 steps to develop your tech product and wowing the market

 1. Clearly define the product and objectives

 Before writing even a single line of code, you'll have to do some research.

 Does your idea already exist?
 Who are your competitors and what features do their products have?
 What is your target market?

 Moving forward in a sector that is already overcrowded can become discouraging, but if your idea really offers something new on the market, you can position yourself and achieve success, even in a short time.
 The next step is therefore even more important: is there a current demand for your app?
 And would your app meet this demand effectively?

 Very often, even before writing codes and making prototypes, the most important step is to contact your network of friends and relatives, and ask: "This is my core concept.
 What do you think of it?
 Is it well presented?
 Is it easy to understand?
 Would you use it?"

 Create a document specifying every detail of your product, including its features, functions, size, price and target market.

 Keep in mind that this phase of the product development is simply a balancing act between pushing towards new horizons and making compromises.
 As in life, however, you can't have everything right away.